canro91/canro91.github.io/_posts/2021-05-24-WhatAreFakesInTesting.md

 Again, stubs provides values and mocks are used to assert.

-**When to use fakes in our tests?** Use fakes when in your unit tests when you depend on external systems you don't control.
-For example, third-party APIs and message queues.
-Assert the right call were made or the right messages were sent.
+**Let's use fakes in our unit tests when we depend on external systems we don't control.** For example, third-party APIs and message queues.
+Let's assert the right call were made or the right messages were sent.

-Notice, we used [the UnitOfWork_Scenario_ExpectedResult naming convention]({% post_url 2021-04-12-UnitTestNamingConventions %}) in our test.
+In our test, we used [the UnitOfWork_Scenario_ExpectedResult naming convention]({% post_url 2021-04-12-UnitTestNamingConventions %}).
 For the expect result part, we used the keyword "Calls".
 It shows we expect the `OrderService` to call a payment gateway to charge credit cards.

 ## Other types of fakes: dummies, stubs, spies and mocks